Managing Your Manager

 You’ve probably thought about how your manager manages you.
 But have you ever thought about how you manage your manager?

 Your manager or supervisor can have a big influence over your success in a job and your long-term career plans.
-Your boss’ recommendations can carry a lot of weight in decisions about raises, promotions, training resources and even job references.
+Your supervisor's recommendations can carry a lot of weight in decisions about raises, promotions, training resources and even job references.

 More than 50% of employees say relationships with immediate supervisors are an important aspect of their job satisfaction.
 It’s true that there are ineffective supervisors, just as there are ineffective employees.
 But in most cases, both you and your supervisor are responsible for creating an effective working relationship, one that will benefit both of you and your organization.

-Boss or customer?
+Supervisor or customer?

-Traditionally the supervisor/employee relationship has been a one-way reporting line, with the supervisor as boss and the employee as a less important subordinate.
+Traditionally the supervisor/employee relationship has been a one-way reporting line, with the supervisor as supervisor and the employee as a less important subordinate.
 Management practice has changed in the last several years, recognizing that the supervisor/employee relationship is more effective as a partnership.

 In other words, your supervisor needs your contribution just as you need your supervisor’s support and resources to do your job.
 Both of you rely on the co-operation of the other to achieve your organization’s goals.